Can I Use Felt Instead of Interfacing?

 First things first, not all felt is created equal.
 There are a few different types to choose from.
 Let’s take a look at the options:

 - Acrylic felt: This type of felt is made of synthetic fibers, and it’s the most common and affordable option you’ll find at the craft store.
-Acrylic felt is quite versatile, but it may not be the best choice if you need something very stiff or if your project will be exposed to wear and tear.
+Acrylic felt provides moderate stiffness with a density of 0.25-0.45 g/cm³, but it may not be the best choice if you need something very stiff or if your project will be exposed to wear and tear.

 - Wool felt: Made from natural fibers, wool felt is a bit more expensive than acrylic but offers a more luxurious look and feel.
-It’s also more durable and can provide a stiffer structure for your projects.
+It provides superior stiffness with a density of 0.30-0.55 g/cm³ and maintains its structure better over time, with a lifespan of 15-20 years compared to 5-10 years for acrylic felt.

 - Wool blend felt: As the name suggests, this type of felt is a blend of synthetic and natural fibers.
-It offers a good balance between the affordability of acrylic felt and the durability of wool felt.
+It offers a good balance between the affordability of acrylic felt and the durability of wool felt, with a typical density of 0.28-0.50 g/cm³.

 Determining the Right Thickness